OPERATION OF THE ASTROLABE

 -----------------------

-If the planet's RA and DE are in hand, procede like for plotting a
+If the planet's RA and DE are gicen, procede like for plotting a

 new target.

-If the planet's ecliptic longitude and latitude are in hand, place
+If the planet's ecliptic lat-lon are givend, place the regula over

-Mark the planet at the intersection of regula and ecliptic
+Mark the planet at the intersect of regula and ecliptic

 Usually the latitude is ignored.
 The planet is assumed to sit on